 Even the most mundane of places can still have hidden gems of hiking or walking trails, it may just take a little work or a short drive to find them.
 Drop all expectations, and decide to find a new place to explore before the frost hits.
 If you don't know where to start, try downloading the AllTrails app for trail ideas other people have recorded.
 Better yet, reach out to a friend or an outdoorsy person and ask what trails they have explored lately.

 Make a meal from farm(er’s market) to table

-Is food from the farmers market really a million times more delicious, or is it just in our heads??
+Is food from the farmers market really a million times more delicious, or is it just in our heads?
 What we do know is that it feels incredibly romantic and European to stroll through the booths of fresh veggies, pastries and flowers at the market with a basket under arm and cash to spend.
 Grab what is in season and take it home for the freshest meal you've had in a while.
-Our favorite meal is an easy Pizza.
-You'll want to buy a pizza crust from the baker, as well as an onion, garlic, tomatoes, oregano, and basil for the sauce, then whatever toppings you like on your pizza.
-We like fresh mozzarella and sausage.
+Our favorite meal is an easy pizza.
+You'll want to buy a pizza crust from the baker, as well as an onion, garlic, tomatoes, oregano, basil for the sauce, and whatever toppings you like on your pizza.
 Don't forget to take advantage of your access to the farmer and ask about the best ways to prepare your new items!

 Float down a river

 Your river float packing list should include the following: loads of friends, inflated tubes for each, a cord to connect your tubes, an extra tube for your cooler of beer, waterproof Chacos, a waterproof cell phone pouch (so you can sneak a few photos, of course!), your ID, and hours of free time.

 Skip this one if you live somewhere dry, in a drought, or unsafe.
 Oh, and be cool - think about people with PTSD, kiddos, or scared dogs and don't do this in public spaces.
 If all of those things check out, grab your supplies and light up the sky!